harness/developer-hub/docs/internal-developer-portal/features/checks-datasources.md

 :::info

-There's a tab called `Data Sources` available in `Scorecards` page to check for supported data sources and the corresponding data points.
+There's a tab called `Datasources` available in `Scorecards` page to check for supported datasources and the corresponding datapoints.

 :::